majuss/ecoevolpara/latest/docs/source/Seafile.rst

 Setting up the Server (Svalbard)
 ================================

-The Server on which all seafile data is stored is Svalbard.
-On Svalbard a user named seafile drives the seafile-server software.
+The Server on which all Seafile data is stored is Svalbard.
+On Svalbard a user named *seafile* drives the Seafile-server software.

-Setting up the server can be devided into two steps
+Setting up the server can be devided into two steps:
 - Installing and setting up a MySQL database
 - Downloading and instlling the server-software

 Steps here will only describe the procedure briefly since it will likely be completely different when the sever needs a new setup.

-To set up the seafile-gui client on a normal client computer with a clean debian install you need to first of all download it via aptitude, after adding the repo and key (LINK TO DL).
-When an error occurs while installing which includes the libssl1.0.0 you need to google the package for debian, download, and install it via dpkg -i.

-A seafile-ignore.txt should be included in every Library you wish to sync, espacially inside of the homes.
-The file should contain a wild card for all dot-files/directories.
-You should also exclude a directory which includes all github projects, to avoid sync conflicts with git.

 Acquiring HTTPS for the domain
 ------------------------------

 Cut certs into chain.
 Get root cert from hu site